paragparashar03/Intelligent-Manufacturing-TCAD-Assisted-Adaptive-Weighting-Neural-Networks/README.md

-# DATASET:  Two excel files have been provided in zip folder
+# DATASET:  Two excel files have been provided along with the ipynb file